ryancheley/djangocon-us-2025/presentation/slides/04-real-cost.md

 Report development stops because business intelligence teams can't create accurate dashboards without understanding the data.

 Developer productivity suffers across all teams - not just the original developer.

-And in healthcare, regulatory compliance is critical.
-Auditors need to understand what data we're storing and how we're using it.